All-multiplicity amplitudes with four massive quarks and identical-helicity gluons: Conclusions

 Finally, we have explored how much time our analytic formulae take to be evaluated on a computer as opposed to the widely used method of numerical off-shell recursion~\cite{Berends:1987me}.
 We do not claim our implementations of either side of such a comparison to have been sufficiently optimized to be production-ready, but we still believe them to be adequate for our purposes of qualitative comparison.
-We find the large-multiplicity behavior of our formulae to still be significantly milder that of the BG recursion, although the more involved of our two amplitudes needs moderately high multiplicities ($n=16$ for our implementations) to show a convincing lead over the BG evaluation times.
+We find the large-multiplicity behavior of our amplitude formulae to still be significantly milder than that of the BG recursion, although the more involved of our two four-quark formulae needs moderately high multiplicities (13--22 for our implementations) to overtake the BG evaluation.
 This means that solving the BCFW recursion in search of analytic formulae in more complicated cases than considered here may hardly be motivated by the need for numerically faster tree amplitudes.
-Indeed, on-shell recursion relations with more terms (or terms containing sums in themselves) are likely to result in analytic formulae with more than three nested summations, which will perform worse than the numerical off-shell recursion.\footnote{There is also the fact that such an off-shell method as the BG recursion is much more flexible with respect to different theories and particle configurations, and so it is agnostic to the spin degrees of freedom, on which the on-shell analytic results depend in a crucial way.
+Indeed, on-shell recursion relations with more terms (or terms containing sums in themselves) are likely to produce analytic results with three or more nested summations, which will perform worse than the numerical off-shell recursion, as previously observed in massless QCD \cite{Badger:2012uz}.\footnote{There is also the fact that such an off-shell method as the BG recursion is much more flexible with respect to different theories and particle configurations, and so it is agnostic to the spin degrees of freedom, on which the on-shell analytic results depend in a crucial way.
 This flexibility argument admittedly often puts finding analytic solutions at a disadvantage when it comes to production-ready codes. }

 We hope, however, that the all-multiplicity formulae discussed in this paper will provide new analytic data for the exploration of new structures of QCD.
 For instance, it was the investigation of the geometric origin of the spurious poles~\cite{Hodges:2009hk} in massless gauge-theory amplitudes that has led to breakthroughs in our understanding of the all-loop integrand structure of ${\cal N}=4$ supersymmetric Yang-Mills theory~\cite{Arkani-Hamed:2009pfk, Arkani-Hamed:2010zjl,Arkani-Hamed:2012zlh,Arkani-Hamed:2013jha}, such as its Grassmannian/Amplituhedron geometry.
 In the massive-quark case at hand, one could observe the presence of spurious poles already in the one-minus two-quark amplitude formula~\rcite{Ochirov:2018uyq}, given in \eqn{QQggnOM}.
 These poles appear in the form of composite spinor products $\braket{3|P|Q|k}$, where $P$ and $Q$ are massive momenta, which is very similar to what happens in massless NMHV amplitudes.
 Now the four-quark formulae~\eqref{eqAn1} and~\eqref{eqAn2} exhibit spurious poles of the new schematic form $\big(D_P \bra{k}Q|c] + D_Q \bra{k}P|c]\big)$, where $|c]$ is a composite spinor.
 These poles seem less reminiscent of their massless counterparts, and we wonder whether they could be understood \eg in terms of twistor~\cite{Hodges:2009hk}, ambitwistor geometry~\cite{Mason:2013sva,Albonico:2021tbd} and scattering equations~\cite{Cachazo:2013hca,Cachazo:2013iea,Dolan:2013isa,Dolan:2014ega,Naculich:2014naa,Naculich:2015coa,Naculich:2015zha,delaCruz:2015raa}.
 We hope that finding such an understanding of QCD amplitudes involving massive particles will be facilitated by our new explicit analytic results.